greenfirefly/ds-eda-project/README.md

 ## Data

-The data set used for this EDA was the official King County housing data set for the period 9.9.2014 to 01.10.2015.
+The data set used for this EDA was the official King County housing data set for the period 9.9.2014 to 01.10.2015, which can also be found on [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction?select=kc_house_data.csv).

 ## Installation and Setup